 PEORIA, Ariz. — Go ahead, breathe a little easier, Mariners fans.
 Taijuan Walker’s first bullpen workout is in the rear-view mirror.

-Sure, Walker and club officials insist this was a non-event Monday when he delivered 25 pitches — all fastballs — after loosening up by playing catch with Felix Hernandez, who also had his first bullpen session.
+Sure, Walker and club officials will insist this was a non-event Monday when he delivered 25 pitches — all fastballs — after loosening up by playing catch with Felix Hernandez (who also had his first bullpen session.)

 “It was funny, too,” Walker acknowledged.
 “Even my family came to watch me throw a bullpen.
 They were excited.
 It was good though.
 It was good to be back out there.
 First bullpen is out the of way.

 Walker’s next session is scheduled for Thursday.